-Technology considerations for people suffering from stroke
+Technology considerations for persons with stroke

 We welcome you to join us in-person and on Zoom for our February eWEAR Seminar.